inspector-apm/inspector-wordpress/readme.txt

 1. Unpack the `download-package`.
 2. Upload the file to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the `Plugins` menu in WordPress.
+4. Insert your project api key.
-4. Done and Ready.
+5. Done and Ready.

 == Frequently Asked Questions ==

-= How to add FAQ question =
-* just add your FAQ questions here
+= Can I use Inspector for free? =
+* Yes you do.
+Inspector provide a complete free account for small needs.

 == Screenshots ==
 1. Events Timeline for every web request.